devangmundhra/alltoez/README.md

 WHenever you pull the latest version of the code, if there are any static changes (i.e. to images, css or JS files) then you will need to collect static:

 python manage.py collectstatic

+Additionally, we have added a deployment script to fabfile.py (in the root of this project).
+Simply execute (on your local machine):

+fab production branch:dev deploy

+This will then ask you for the password on the server.
+Once entered it will run through a sequence of procedures to update the server with the latesat code... namely:

+- Pull latest version of the code from git
+- Run collectstatic
+- Run 'migrate'
+- Restart the webserver